QuantumZain/chaos-balls/README.md

 ## Run

-Simply run the chaos_balls.py files either by double clicking it or
+Simply run the chaos_balls.py file either by double clicking it or

 ```py chaos_balls.py```